 Now Jesus did many other signs in the presence of his disciples, which are not written in this book.
 But these are written so that you may come to believe that Jesus is the Messiah, the Son of God, and that through believing you may have life in his name.

 The disciples, filled with grief and despair, are in a locked room.
-Their best friend has just been killed, and their world has been turned upside down.
-Huddled together, they fear for their safety, as their hearts dangle between faithful hope and not daring a single hopeful thought.
+Their best friend has just been killed, and their world turned upside down.
+Huddled together, they fear for their own safety as their hearts dangle somewhere between faithful hope and not daring a single hopeful thought.

-Twenty-first-century disciples can relate to many parts of today’s scripture.
+Twenty-first-century disciples can relate to many parts of today’s scripture story.
 When things get difficult we might retreat into our comfort zones, avoiding people or things that challenge or frighten us.